Chart Color Schemes

 Coromandel Valley features high concentrations of family households, with a higher-than-average median household size

-Family households account for 83.8% of all households, including 42.6% couples with children, 30.6% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 16.2%, with lone person households at 14.2% and group households making up 2.2%.
-The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.5.
+Family households comprise 83.8% of all households, including 42.6% couples with children, 30.6% couples without children, and 9.8% single parent families.
+Non-family households account for the remaining 16.2%, with lone person households at 14.2% and group households comprising 2.2%.
+The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households